Sleep Apnoea Treatment Brisbane City

 - Have moderate sleep apnoea

 For a lot of children, the answer to treating sleep apnoea is the removal of their tonsils.
 Typically, the removal of tonsils will get rid of sleep apnoea.
+Treating sleep apnoea in children leads to a marked improvement in cognitive function and behaviour.

 Bite Dental can help you with sleep apnoea

 The Bite Dental team has helped patients of all ages overcome their sleep apnoea problems.
-If you would like to learn more about sleep apnoea, or to book an appointment, please contact us today.
+If you would like to learn more about sleep apnoea, or to book an appointment, please contact us us today.